julien66/elevation-service/README.md

 ## API usage

+!!!
+This fork REQUIRE an api key for each request with a parameter ?key=APIKEYGOESHERE Rename existing keys_example.js file, place it in your /etc/keys.js and store properly hashed (sha256 hex format) keys inside the file !!!

 The service has a very simple API.
 Just post your latitude-longitude pairs as a JSON array to the service and receive an array of elevations as response.
 Maximum post payload is by default 700 KB (which fits roughly 10,000 points).

 ```bash